Shell Model in Nuclear Physics

 This concept leads to the quantization of energy in a similar manner, similar to the square well and harmonic oscillator potentials.

-Since the study of these details well determines the energies, much effort has been put into constructing a potential well to observe the modeling of the nuclear energy levels.
+Since the study of these details well determines the energies, much effort has been put into constructing a potential well to observe the modelling of the nuclear energy levels.
 Solving for the energies for such potential results in a series of energy levels mentioned below.

 The labels on the energy levels are quite different from the corresponding symbols of atomic energy levels.
 The energy levels increase with an increase in orbital angular momentum, quantum number l, and the orbits of s, p, d, f... symbols are used for l = 0,1,2,3... just like in the atomic case.